Bambuu/intermediate-react/part6/src/assignments/assignment-2.md

 # ASSIGNMENT 2 - Theme-togglin'

 ## Exercise A:
-GUSTAV: TYPO BENEITH!
-To change the theme that, we'll need two themes.
+To change the theme, we'll need two themes.
 Change our `theme` object to look like this:
 ```js
 {